pgmoka/quotes/README.md

+"The report of my death was an exaggeration" - Mark Twain

 “Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.” - Antoine de Saint-Exupéry, The Little Prince

 "Extinction is the rule.
 Survival is the exception" - Carl Sagan